Hi, my name is Lena and I’m a Lovatic.

 I was already way too old for both Sonny with a Chance and Camp Rock (yes, I managed to dodge the whole Jonas Brothers thing).
 And when she transitioned to a full-time musical artist, she was very clearly singing to pre-teens and not to me.

-Now she’s transitioned again.
+She’s transitioned several times since then.
 She’s gone mainstream and her risqué, badass persona has made her a force to be reckoned with.
 And she’s grown up — a lot.
 But her name still evokes a younger fan base.
 And although Demi and I are actually the same age (look it up), a lot of folks still find it pretty strange that I’m a fan.

 The truth is that Demi is so much more than just a pop star.
-Hey, any true Lovatic (yes, that’s what we call ourselves) could tell you that.
+Any true Lovatic could tell you that.
 She’s a recovering drug addict, a bipolar warrior, and more importantly, an open book.
-I’ve never seen another celebrity her age so genuinely embrace her story.
+I’ve never seen another celebrity her age genuinely embrace her story to this magnitude.
 It’s an inspiration to watch.
 Girls are so inspired by her that they start hysterically crying just at the sight of her (a drama usually reserved for the likes of Justin Bieber and One Direction).

 All these things Demi has done for her fans is great, of course, but truth be told, it’s not the reason I’m so committed.